willkoch/willkoch.github.io/projects/project-1.md

 ```

-The full code is available in my github repo, along with the final Lab report that accompanied the project.
+The full code is available in my github repo, along with the final lab report that accompanied the project.

 [DigDug Project Repo](https://github.com/willkoch/DigDug)